Dynamical second-order noise sweetspots in resonantly driven spin qubits: Discussion

 \section{Discussion}

 In this work we have studied the possibility of employing ac gates to engineer the properties of quantum-dot based qubits under charge noise.
 When quantum dot chains are driven with high ac voltage amplitudes, many sidebands become available as virtual transitions, producing new and interesting phenomena.
 The single photon resonance results in an exchange interaction that vanishes in the sweetspot defined in the static system and changes sign across this point.
 This leads to the possibility of manipulating its sign with the combined action of the dc and ac gates, and thus the ground state of the singlet-triplet qubit.
 Moreover, we have shown how the presence of a time-dependent voltage can produce a dynamical sweetspot, mitigating the effect of electric noise.
 For the two-photon resonance, we have shown that the ac voltage can be employed to induce a second order sweetspot, that is, a configuration in which both the first-order and second-order susceptibilities to electric noise are zero.
 In particular, we have considered the second order susceptibility of the qubit energy in a free decay model, showing that the dephasing time becomes infinite up to third order in the noise strength.
 We have also studied an alternative setup in which the ac driving occurs in the tunnel barrier, which provides an alternative method of controlling the exchange interaction in which it is also possible to find second-order sweetspots.
+These setups showcase new routes to attain high-order sweetspots through time-dependent gates, adding to previous proposals involving large tunneling amplitudes\citep{AbadilloUriel2019}.
 Overall, our work shows the possibilities of employing Floquet engineering to enhance the robustness of qubits in electric environments which could be generalized to other configurations, for instance for the triple quantum dot-based resonant exchange qubit.
 This method is within the reach of current experimental techniques.